Music Production In Cubase

 They'll learn various techniques such as modifying chords, creating a lead melody out of an existing chord structure and learning how to adapt a drum pattern from Groove Agent to fit the needs of the track.
 Although this is a basic course for total newbies, your students will gain enough knowledge to produce their own basic tracks in Cubase.

-Module 4 - Song Structure & Automation
+Module 4 - Song Structure & Automation In Cubase

 After all the content for the track has been created, it's time to arrange it all into a structure that tells a great story.
 Your students are going to become familiar with what a good arrangement is and why the energy levels of each section are so important.
 They'll be able to choose the right elements for each section and be able to make each section stand out.
 A great story/song has ups and downs, it has tension and release and it generates an emotional connection with the listener.
 They'll learn how to do all of this with various techniques whilst getting to grips with basic automation in Cubase.

-Module 5 - Recording In Cubase
+Module 5 - Recoding In Cubase

 Recording in Cubase can be a fun, creative and really rewarding experience.
 It can also be incredibly frustrating if you don't know what to do and how to setup for it.
 In this module your students will learn how to setup to record a microphone for a singer.
 Once we have dealt with the external setup we'll dive into Cubase to make sure we have the correct recording modes set up.
 If you don't have access to a singer, or your students don't fancy giving it a go, don't worry!
 We supply the final, polished audio for you to drop into your project.
 They will then apply EQ and compression to give the vocal a professional mix.